Zymbit-Docs/zymdocsy/content/quickstart/faq/general.md

 <br>

-A: Sign up for our new product email updates [here](https://forms.zohopublic.com/phil12/form/EmailSubscription/formperma/HghiKe8SDz8pgAlFEVpaQTBSEaV9edCxXt4f1VJGMlE).
+A: Sign up for our new product email updates at the bottom of [Zymbit's homepage](https://www.zymbit.com/).

 -----